Serious Request: South Korea

 The 2013 edition again had a glass house in Seoul, but the time-frame was moved to a 72-hour period from 21 December to Christmas Eve, and the house was an all new 6 metre cube, built to a design donated by Studio Gaon architects company.
 The KBS hosted appeal raised ₩1.45 billion (€1.08 million) for the country's Red Cross.

 Netherlands: Let's Clean This Shit Up

-From 18–24 December 2013, radio 3FM broadcast from Leeuwarden in the province of Friesland with DJs Giel Beelen, Paul Rabbering and Coen Swijnenberg.
+From 18 to 24 December 2013, radio 3FM broadcast from Leeuwarden in the province of Friesland with DJs Giel Beelen, Paul Rabbering and Coen Swijnenberg.
 The years campaign was against child death from diarrhea.
 Dutch gymnast and olympic champion Epke Zonderland symbolically locked the door, accompanied by a performance of Bastille.
 The theme song for the edition, Shoes of Lightning, was contributed by Dutch band Racoon.

 For eleven days before the official broadcasts, i.e. 7–17 December 2013, DJs and so-called "rayonhoofden" ("district heads") traveled throughout the country under the title "Elfprovinciëntocht" ("Eleven provinces tour", referring to the Elfstedentocht, a Frisian tradition).
 Each day a different province was being called at.
 The locations were, in order of visits: Utrecht, Drenthe, Zeeland, Overijssel, Limburg, South Holland, Groningen, Flevoland, North Holland, Gelderland and North Brabant.